Tennis-French Open roundup from Day 13

-June 9 Here is a roundup of Day 13 at the French Open on Friday:
+June 9 (Reuters) - Here is a roundup of Day 13 at the French Open on Friday:

 QUOTE OF THE DAY: "When you're 5-0 down and three breaks behind in the fifth set you're not that optimistic.
 But I tried to keep fighting.
 The 3-0 game, we were at love-30 in that game.
 Had I managed to get a break there, it might have been a little bit different.
 I didn't." - World number one Andy Murray after his 6-7(6) 6-3 5-7 7-6(3) 6-1 semi-final loss to Stan Wawrinka.